Kia Picanto review

-From 3-spec models and up you get a 7-inch infotainment screen that’s bigger and more colourful than that fitted to the VW.
+From 3-spec models and up you get a 7-inch infotainment screen that’s bigger and more colourful than that fitted to the VW Up.
 The Kia’s menus are simple enough to navigate and the system isn’t sluggish, plus you get Apple CarPlay and Android Auto so you can use your smartphone’s apps on the Kia’s big screen.

 All models get five doors as standard – unlike some even dinkier alternatives – so access to the back seats is good, although anyone approaching six-foot tall will feel cramped.
-The same goes for the 255-litre boot, which is competitive versus alternatives and big enough for a few bags of shopping but not much else.
+The same goes for the Kia Picanto’s boot, which is big enough for a few bags of shopping but not much else.

 If you want a massive interior, though, you’re better off looking elsewhere.
 The Picanto is built to zip through city streets and it does that really rather well – slipping through gaps in traffic that bigger cars can’t and breezing through width restrictions like they’re not there.
 Parking couldn’t be simpler because all four corners of the car are easy to judge when you’re slipping into tight spaces.

 You can choose from three petrol engines – a non-turbo 1.0-litre with 67hp, one with a turbo with 100hp or a 1.25-litre model with 85hp.
 The first is cheapest to buy and marginally cheaper to run than the non-turbo 1.0, but the best bet is the 1.25-litre model that sounds gleefully snorty and isn’t painfully slow.
 It also makes the thirstier and more expensive turbo 1.0-litre seem unnecessary.